 |This weekly bulletin insert complements the curriculum published by the Department of Christian Education of the Orthodox Church in America.
 This and many other Christian Education resources are available at http://dce.oca.org.|

-The Epistle readings for November 18th and 19th (Luke 17: 20-37) contain one of Jesus' extended teachings, and give us a lot to think about during these first days of the Nativity Fast.
+Luke 17: 20-37 contain one of Jesus' extended teachings, and gives us a lot to think about.

 Jesus is answering a question that the Pharisees have posed to Him: When will the Kingdom of God come?
 They seem to expect that the time of its coming will be clearly marked with signs, and Jesus wants them to understand that this is not the kind of Kingdom they should expect or seek.
 So He tells them, "The Kingdom of God is not coming with signs to be observed; nor will they say, 'Lo, here it is!' or 'There!' for behold, the kingdom of God is in the midst of you."
 He is describing the Kingdom as a reality that is already present, both in His Person and in their hearts if they are ready to follow Him.

 Nor should they be deceived about His Second Coming, going along with anyone who tells them, "Lo, there!" or "Lo, here!"
 Don't go with such people, because the coming of the Son of Man "in His day" will be as clear as when the "lightning flashes and lights up the sky from one side to the other."
 But before that, many other things must happen, including His suffering and rejection by His own generation.